FerikBrahim/Watermark-Attacks-Evaluation-Suite/README.md

 The medical-imaging and fingerprint datasets used in the study are licensed by their original providers and remain subject to their respective licenses, data-use agreements, citation requirements, and redistribution conditions.

+## Contributions

+Contributions are welcome through GitHub issues and pull requests.
+Contributors should document methodological or parameter changes, use reproducible settings, and comply with applicable medical-data and third-party dataset licenses.